Ali Jehangir Siddiqui: Ambassador to the US

 In March 2018, he was appointed as the Ambassador of Pakistan to the United States and commenced his duties on 29 May 2018.

-As Ambassador, he handled numerous regular engagements and meetings such as Congressional Outreach Programs, Think-tank meetings, Trade & Economy sittings, Embassy events, and Media as well as academia addressing.

 Prior to his appointment as the Pakistani Ambassador to the United States, the National Accountability Bureau (NAB) claimed that Siddiqui was involved in matters relating to three companies: Azgard, Agritech, and Monte Bello which caused losses to investors and shareholders.
-Their claim was that he's the director of Azgard which siphoned moneys amounting to €23.758 million to purchase the company Monte Bello SRL using another company Fairytal SRL Sweden which resulted in loss for shareholders.
-He also sold shares under Azgard to government institutions at higher market rate in order to compensate for the company's loans.
+Their claim was that Azgard siphoned moneys amounting to €23.758 million to purchase the company Monte Bello SRL using another company Fairytal SRL Sweden which resulted in a loss for shareholders.

-On the contrary, other reports suggested that the allegations from NAB were baseless.
-These allegations were politically driven because the Azgard and Agritech matters were already sub-judice prior to Siddiqui's appointment and Siddiqui was neither a party nor a respondent in these proceedings.
-Siddiqui had also left the board of directors of Montebellos parent company 4 years prior to its bankruptcy.
-The counterclaims, thus, indicated that the allegations in the investigation were an attempt to defame him and impede his appointment as ambassador.
-The court decided in favour of Siddiqui.
+Reports suggested that the allegations from NAB were baseless and politically motivated as the Azgard and Agritech matters were already sub-judice prior to Siddiqui's appointment and Siddiqui was neither a party nor a respondent in these proceedings.
+Siddiqui had also left the board of directors of Montebellos parent company four years prior to its bankruptcy.
+The counterclaims, thus, indicated that the allegations in the investigation were an attempt to defame him and impede his appointment as Ambassador to the United States and the court decided in favour of Siddiqui.

 Siddiqui's reputation and work was acknowledged by US commentators while it was frequently criticized by Indian media.

 In June 2018, Siddiqui presented his credentials to US President Donald Trump.

 In July 2018, Siddiqui met James Mattis, the US Secretary of Defence.
 The meeting took place at the Pentagon where Siddiqui received a guard of honor on behalf of Pakistan.

-During celebrations for Pakistan's 71st Anniversary of Independence in August 2018 at the Pakistani Embassy in Washington, Principal Deputy Assistant Secretary of State for South and Central Asian Affairs Ambassador Alice Wells, the chief guest at the event, acknowledged Pakistan's sacrifices against terrorism.
+During celebrations for Pakistan’s 71st Anniversary of Independence in August 2018 at the Pakistani Embassy in Washington, Principal Deputy Assistant Secretary of State for South and Central Asian Affairs Ambassador Alice Wells, the Chief Guest at the event, acknowledged Pakistan's sacrifices against terrorism and regarded Siddiqui as an important figure in the area, acquainted with many across the sphere due to the enthusiasm he brought to the role.

 In October 2018, the Pakistani Foreign Minister Shah Mehmood Qureshi announced a change in Pakistan's ambassadorial appointments to multiple countries including the United States, Canada, Saudi Arabia, Qatar, Serbia, Cuba amongst others.
 The individuals being changed were appointed during the regime of Pakistan Muslim League-Nawaz (PML-N).

-Speaking of Siddiqui’s role with regards to Pak-US relations at the launch of the Pak-Americana Report by Tabadlab on February 12, 2021, the Former Foreign Secretary of Pakistan, Salman Bashir, credited Ali Jehangir Siddiqui for overcoming obstacles and specifically making possible the Pakistan PM's visit to the White House.
+Speaking of Siddiqui’s role with regards to Pak-US relations at the launch of the Pak-Americana Report by Tabadlab on 12 February 2021, the Former Foreign Secretary of Pakistan, Salman Bashir, credited Ali Jehangir Siddiqui for overcoming obstacles and specifically making possible the Pakistan Prime Minister’s visit to the White House for a summit with President Donald Trump.